How can we know God answers prayer?

 Then, something remarkable will happen!!!

-These seven prayers and seven answers reveal some amazing characteristics of our Abba Father:
+These seven prayers and seven answers reveal some amazing characteristics of our heavenly Father:

 - Yahuwah is gracious and full of compassion!!
 (Psalms 111:4b)

 - But You, O Yahuwah, are a God full of compassion, and gracious, longsuffering, and plenteous in mercy and truth!!
 (Psalms 86:15)

 - Yahuwah your God is gracious and mercy-FULL, and will not turn away His face from you, if you return unto Him!!(2Chronicles 30:9b)

 - Yahuwah is gracious, and full of compassion; slow to anger, and of great mercy!!
 (Psalms 145:8)

 “God does everything by prayer, and nothing without it (Philippians 4:6).” — John Wesley